Spectroscopy of Rubidium atoms in solid matrices of rare gases: experimental results and theoretical analysis: Dilute alkali atoms in a solid inert-gas matrix: theoretical analysis

 The Buckingham-Hill potential is a good approximation for distances around $R_{eq}$, yielding a good approximation to the equilibrium distance, and for larger distances, where it correctly reduces to the van der Waals potential, but not for shorter distances: in fact, for distances smaller than $R_{eq}$ the Buckingham-Hill potential decreases to negative values, while it should grow and give the short-distance repulsion.
 In other words, the equilibrium position of the potential (\ref{Hill}) is an unstable point.

 We thus need an appropriate approximation to the potential energy valid for distances smaller than the equilibrium distance.
-As it will be evident in the next subsection, the short-distance case is the one we are mainly interested to.
-We can then use the Morse potential, given by \cite{Jensen17,Morse29}
+As it will emerge in the next subsection, the short-distance case is that we are mainly interested to.
+In the short distance region, that is for distances smaller than the dimer's equilibrium distance, we can use the Morse potential, given by \cite{Jensen17,Morse29}

 $D=\lvert V_{\text{M}}(R_{eq}) \rvert$ being the dissociation energy of the dimer, that is the energy at the equilibrium distance $R_{eq}$, $\alpha=\sqrt{\kappa /(2D)}$, with $\kappa =\partial^2V(r)/\partial r^2 \lvert_{r=R_{eq}}$ the curvature of the potential at the equilibrium distance; $\kappa$ is a second parameter characterizing the interatomic potential energy.